tsayin4/async-exception-semantics/README.md

 can become invisible to the spawning context, leading to violations of system-level correctness invariants in production systems.

+## Why this matters

+This repository documents a class of failure modes where asynchronous exception semantics violate system-level correctness invariants.
+The issue is not incorrect code, but a mismatch between developer mental models and the guarantees provided by async runtimes.

+In production systems, these semantic gaps can lead to silent data loss, financial inconsistencies, and delayed detection of critical failures.

 ## Overview

 - Domain: Distributed systems, async runtimes, system reliability